Benign prostatic hyperplasia (BPH)

 - intermittent flow of urine at the end of urination

-- need to strain your abdominal muscles for complete emptying of the bladder
+- the need to tighten the abdominal muscles to empty the bladder completely

-Such symptoms of enlarged prostate grows slowly and often goes unnoticed.
-However, as the prostate muscle tension in the bladder and abdominal muscles become insufficient to overcome the block caused by prostate adenoma (BPH) - in the bladder begins to accumulate residual urine.
+This symptomatology of prostate adenoma grows slowly and often goes unnoticed.
+However, as the prostate grows, the tension of the bladder and abdominal muscles becomes insufficient to overcome the block caused by prostate adenoma - residual urine begins to accumulate in the bladder.

-If the residual urine a lot, there is a feeling of incomplete bladder emptying, and there are other symptoms of prostate adenoma (BPH), due to functional impairment and a decrease in free volume in the bladder:
+If there is a lot of residual urine, there is a feeling of incomplete emptying of the bladder, and other benign prostatic hyperplasia symptoms appear, caused by functional disorders and a decrease in free volume in the bladder: